UniMath/agda-unimath/src/metric-spaces/saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space.lagda.md

 [saturated complete metric space](metric-spaces.saturated-complete-metric-spaces.md) `A` inherits the
 [metric structure](metric-spaces.metric-space-of-cauchy-approximations-in-a-metric-space.md)
-of the cauchy sequences in the underlying metric space.
+of the cauchy sequences in the underlying metric space; this is the

-This is the
 {{#concept "saturated complete metric space of cauchy approximations" Disambiguation="in a saturated complete metric space" Agda=saturated-complete-metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space}}
 in a saturated complete metric space.
 In a saturated complete metric space, all Cauchy approximations are [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) and the map from a Cauchy approximation to its limit is [short](metric-spaces.short-functions-metric-spaces.md).